Inpatient Basal-Bolus Insulin Protocol

-Master Workflow: Define the patient baseline, then select the required clinical pathway (Initiation, Titration, Transitions, or Steroids).
-Renal adjustments and Correction Scales (ISF) are generated automatically.
+Master Workflow: Define the patient baseline, then select the required clinical pathway.
+Renal adjustments, Correction Scales (ISF), and U-500 conversion alerts (when TDD > 200 U/day) are generated automatically.
+Tube feed, TPN, peripartum and sick-day protocols are available under their respective groups.

 1. Patient Baseline & Renal Status